tinhtranngoc-itr/document/express/FT-1308-1-Software Requirement.md

 ## 1. Introduction

+The Software Requirements document outlines the functional and non-functional requirements for the development and implementation of the software using Mongoose.js.
+This document serves as a guide for the design, development, and testing phases of the software project.

 ### 1.1.
 Purpose

 The purpose of this document is to define the software requirements and specifications that must be met for the successful implementation of the software solution.
 It provides a clear understanding of the desired functionalities, performance expectations, and quality attributes of the software.